akash-network/node/_docs/development-environment.md

 ### macOS

 > **WARNING**: macOS uses ancient version of the `make`.
 Akash's environment uses some tricks available in `make 4`.
-We recommend use homebrew to installs most up-to-date version of the `make`.
+We recommend use homebrew to install most up-to-date version of the `make`.
 Keep in mind `make` is keg-only, and you'll need manually add its location to the `PATH`.
 Make sure homebrew's make path takes precedence of `/usr/bin`